Apfirebolt/react-aoe2-api-app/README.md

 Deployment scripts to be added through Docker, Heroku and Netlify.

+## Heroku Deployment

+Heroku is probably the easiest of the methods available to make your app available to the public.
+It might not be the best method for production ready apps, but would be more than suffice for testing purpose.

+So, the requirements then.
+You must have a Heroku account and certain free space available in case you're using free version.

+1. From your Heroku Web Dashboard (https://dashboard.heroku.com/apps) click on "New" to create a new app, give a name to the app which should be unique in Heroku universe.
+2. Navigate to the 'Deploy' tab and choose "Github".
+3. Create a repo on Github and push all your React app code in it.
+4. Just below the Deployment section, you'd find option to connect your app from Github to the current Heroku app.
+You can do so by simply searching for your app which must be on your Github account.
+5. Choose a branch to deploy, optionally you can also setup a pipeline which would automatically deploy if a given branch is modified on Github.
+Do not click on 'Deploy' yet, there is one thing still to do.
+6. We forget one important step, that is to add a build pack which would deploy React apps on Heroku.
+Heroku does have build packs for Python, Ruby but not something by default which could deploy your react app.
+7. Go to 'Settings' tab, choose build-packs and add this 'https://github.com/mars/create-react-app-buildpack'
+8. Go back to step 5 and click 'Deploy'.
+9. You'd see logs for your on-going build, in case it is a success you'd see the link of your app at the bottom once the build process is executed successfully.
+10. For instance, my app link is https://react-aoe2-app.herokuapp.com/technologies, that is it.
+Your app is live now on Heroku.

 ## Project Screenshots

 Please find some of the screenshots of the application.
 Below is the screenshot of the Homepage.